CruiseOutlook

 Getting Around

 Cruise passengers can easily walk from the cruise pier to Old San Juan, which is just a short distance away.
-Taxis and rideshare services are also readily available for those looking to explore further afield.
+Taxis and rideshare options are also readily available for those looking to explore further afield.

 Top Things to Do

-- Sample traditional Puerto Rican cuisine at local restaurants and food stalls.
+• Sample traditional dishes at local restaurants

 Typical Weather